skeeballassault/bongled/README.md

 8. Find an opponent and have him/her repeat steps 5-7 on another mobile device.

 ### Gameplay
-1. On the large screen (the game Host), a sentence with a missing word will appear.
+1. On the large screen (the game Host), a silly stock photo will appear.
 2. On each players' devices, a text field appears.
-3. The players must provide a ploy which has to be credible.
+3. The players must provide a funny caption for the image.
-4. One each players send their ploys, the game host and the players' devices display the ploys and the real answer to the sentence.
+4. ~~One each players send their ploys, the game host and the players' devices display the ploys and the real answer to the sentence.~~ Working on re-org of voting
-5. The player who taps the correct answer gets 10 points and if a player choose a ploy, the player who provided it gets 5 points.
+5. ~~The player who taps the correct answer gets 10 points and if a player choose a ploy, the player who provided it gets 5 points.~~ Working on re-org of scoring
 6. The player with the most points at the end of the game wins!